Alik-Kumar-Ghosh/Flutter_Torch/README.md

-# Flutter Torch
+# flutter_torch

-A new Flutter project to use flash as torch.
+A new Flutter project.

 ## Getting Started